obrummer/electricity-manager/README.md

 - Displaying the current electricity stock price in Finland
 - Allowing users to create electricity switches that can be configured to be active or inactive based on the high limit price set by the user

-The app is built using the following technologies: TypeScript, React, Redux Toolkit, ESLint, Prettier, Material UI, Node/Express, Mongoose, MongoDB Atlas, Jest, React Testing Library, and Cypress.
+The app is built using the following technologies: TypeScript, React, Redux Toolkit, ESLint, Prettier, Material UI, Node/Express, Mongoose, MongoDB Atlas, Jest, React Testing Library and Cypress.

 ## Getting started with Frontend